Unlimited-Robotics/app_delivery_philadelphia/README.md

     * `NAV_WAREHOUSE_EXIT`: Just in front of the door, INSIDE the warehouse, and facing the door.

-    * `NAV_HOME_POSITION_NAME`: Location name saved in the map where the robot will start and finish the app.
-This point should be close to the docking station.
+    * `HOME`: Location name saved in the map where the robot will start and finish the app.

 ![alt text](/doc/img/nav_points.png)